yeminghui/yeminghui.github.io/_pages/about.md

 </ul>

 ## Honors and Awards
-- The Third prize in 12th National College Students Mathematics Competition
+- 12th National College Students Mathematics Competition(Third prize, Top 15%)  <font align="right">2020</font>
 - The Second-class Scholarship in Guangzhou University, twice
 - Guangzhou University Intelligent Manufacturing Innovation Program Membership

+## Extracurricular Activity
+**Speaker at the 20th National Conference on Physical Gas Dynamics** Gave presentation on the work "inverse learning of molecular parameters of viscoelastic constitutive model"

+**"Reviewer" at The 32nd International Ocean and Polar Engineering Conference** Helped my supervisor to write comments for two papers on the topic of machine learning

 Last updated: 06/20/2023